 William J. Simmons’ connection to the ministry began early.
 According to the 1860 census, his mother resided in the home of a Methodist Episcopal minister, Abram Griffens, while William lived nearby in the home of an African American bootmaker.
 Simmons also briefly worked as an apprentice to a dentist.
 Toward the end of the Civil War, he served for a time with the Union Army.
 After the war, Simmons attended several schools and colleges before graduating from Howard University in 1873.
 Simmons then taught school in Washington, D.C., and Florida.

 In 1879, Simmons assumed his first pastorate at the First Baptist Church in Lexington, Kentucky.
-One year later he at 31 was named president of the Normal and Theological Institute in Louisville.
+One year later, he was named president of the Normal and Theological Institute in Louisville.
 Like many black colleges during the late nineteenth century, the institution Simmons led emphasized religious studies, vocational education, and racial pride for its students.
-Simmons died on October 30, 1890 in his tenth year as President of the Normal and Theological Institute.
+Simmons died on October 30, 1890 in his tenth year as president of the Normal and Theological Institute.
 In 1918, twenty-eight years after his death in 1890, the Baptist trustees renamed the institution Simmons College of Kentucky as a tribute to his leadership.

 Simmons is best known for his 1887 work, Men of Mark: Eminent, Progressive, and Rising.
-The book was a compilation of brief biographies of 177 prominent African American males from across the United States.
-Men of Mark was at the time a best seller and the single largest collection of African American biographies.
+The book was a compilation of brief biographies of 177 prominent African American men from across the United States.
+Men of Mark was a best seller and the single largest collection of African American biographies.